Transportation Serving Federal and Tribal Lands

 |Department of Defense|

-Federal agencies, along with States, have designated numerous highways as Scenic Byways, many of which are Federal roads.
-The Forest Service began designating National Forest Scenic Byways in 1988; as of 2012, more than 130 routes have been designated, totaling 9,000 miles in 36 States.
-There are more than 3,000 miles of U.S. National Park Service (NPS) roads and parkways that also meet the criteria for Scenic Byways.
-In 1989, the Bureau of Land Management (BLM) began designating the Back Country Byways; more than 60 routes have been designated to date, totaling 3,100 miles in 11 States.
+Federal agencies, Tribes, and States have designated and manage numerous roadways as Scenic Byways, many of which are Federal and Tribal roads.
+Based on archeological, cultural, historic, natural, recreational, and scenic qualities, 150 of these roadways in 46 States are designated as National Scenic Byways and All-American Roads.
+The USDA Forest Service began designating National Forest Scenic Byways in 1988; as of 2012, more than 130 routes have been designated, totaling 9,000 miles in 36 States.
+The National Park Service has 80 National Park Service Units designated or affiliated with a National Scenic Byway or an All-American Road.
+The U.S. Fish and Wildlife Service (FWS) manages 83 National Wildlife Refuge Systems or National Fish Hatcheries along 83 National Scenic Byways or All-American Roads.
+In 1989, the Bureau of Land Management (BLM) began designating Back Country Byways; more than 54 routes have been designated to date, totaling 3,100 miles in 10 States.
+BLM has another 60 routes, totaling 5,300 miles in 7 States that are classified as scenic, historic, or other road type.
+Although just as important, these 60 routes have not been classified as designated Back Country Byways.

-Public roads make up significant portions of the transportation systems serving these Federal and Tribal lands.
-In many areas—both urban and rural—transit, bicycling, and pedestrian use supplement this road network, though most agencies do not track this usage.
-In many remote areas, motorized and non-motorized trails, waterways, and air transports serve as the primary mode of transportation.
-The broad range of needs dependent on transportation access to Federal lands is summarized in Exhibit 11-4.
+Public roads comprise significant portions of the transportation systems serving these Federal and Tribal lands.
+In many areas-both urban and rural-transit, bicycle, and pedestrian use supplement this road network, although most agencies do not track this usage.
+In many remote areas, motorized and nonmotorized trails, waterways, and air transports serve as the primary mode of transportation.
+The broad range of needs that depends on transportation access to Federal lands is summarized in Exhibit 12-4.

 |Department of Agriculture|